 I spend a lot of time alone these days.
-I moved into my own apartment in November, and broke up with my girlfriend two weeks later.
-Where nearly all of my free time used to be spent with her, or in the company of my roommate (we didn't consciously spend time together, but I always felt her presence in the room next door), now my time is spent alone.
+I moved into my own apartment in November.
+Where nearly all of my free time used to be spent with an ex, or in the company of my roommate (we didn't consciously spend time together, but I always felt her presence in the room next door), now my time is spent alone.
 I still see friends a few times a week, but this doesn't account for the many hours alone over the span of a weekend, or the time after work and before bed on week nights.

 You could say I'm purposely doing this.
 I've had another relationship opportunity that I turned down in favor of spending more time with myself.
 I am trying to fall in love with solitude, I am trying not to see it as a negative but rather an opportunity to take full ownership of my time.
 I'm an introvert so some of this comes naturally.
 I always needed a certain amount of alone time each week when I was in a relationship.
 Now, I find the default of alone time quite nice, with the sporadic interruptions of socialization throughout the week.

 So what am I learning?
 What have I been doing?

 I'm learning there are times when I am really uncomfortable with my mental state.
 Where I want it to change, I don't want to just let it be.
 This is when I turn to CBD oil or edibles.
 I'm not sure if the resulting change is qualitatively better, it's just different, and that is what I'm seeking in the moment.
 Writing this out makes me think I need to give meditation another earnest chance.

 Other times, I feel content, like now.
 I am sitting in my bed, drinking French press coffee, listening to Small Million, writing this.
 Moments like this I wish could stretch out and unfold deep into the night.
 I could probably live out my days like this, breaking only for food, bathroom, and an hour bout of exercise each day.
 Alas, even today I will have to break from this situation soon enough, because I have plans to go to the Legion of Honor with a friend.